awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managed-instances-advanced-reverting.md

-# Reverting from the Advanced\-Instances Tier to the Standard\-Instances Tier<a name="systems-manager-managed-instances-advanced-reverting"></a>
+# Reverting from the advanced\-instances tier to the standard\-instances tier<a name="systems-manager-managed-instances-advanced-reverting"></a>

 This section describes how to change hybrid instances currently running in the advanced\-instances tier back to the standard\-instances tier\.
 This configuration applies to all hybrid instances in an AWS account and a single AWS Region\.